Horabagrus brachysoma

 Horabagrus brachysoma or the sun catfish is a species of catfish endemic to rivers in the Western Ghats of India.
 It is known as Günther's catfish or yellow catfish.
 It is also known as Manjakoori in its native range.
-It is also known by a host of other names, such as bullseye catfish, golden red tail catfish and solar catfish.
+It is also known by a host of other names, such as eclipse catfish, bullseye catfish, golden red tail catfish, and solar catfish.

 Description

 H. brachysoma has a large head and a wide mouth.
 The eyes are large and can be seen from below the fish.
 There is a dorsal fin with a hard spine as well as an adipose fin.
 There are four pairs of barbels, one nasal, one maxillary (sides of the mouth), and two mandibular (chin).
 The body is yellowish with black shoulder spot surrounded by a lighter outline.
 This fish can reach a length of 45 cm TL.

 Distribution

-H. brachysoma is known from the Kerala Backwaters, Vembanad Lake, Chalakudy River, Nethravathi River of south Karnataka. and the Uttara Kannada district of India.
+H. brachysoma is known from the Kerala Backwaters, Vembanad Lake, Chalakudy River, Meenachil River, Nethravathi River of south Karnataka. and the Uttara Kannada district of India.
 They occur in smooth flowing areas with much vegetation.